0xHamy/markdown-moment/README.md

 	- [ ] Every module will have an overview page that will be opened first
 - [ ] Add appropriate messages for when you finish a section, a module or an entire course
 - [ ] When you click "Mark as completed", the app must take you to the next section, chapter or if it's course's end, to the badge
+- [ ] Ensure that translation is also available for those horizontal cards that show when you select a different language of the course OR for the course review
 ---

 - [ ] User profile must show total points, total completed modules, sections, exercises; it must also list all completed things like modules, sections, exercises along with points you earn for them and timestamp